fellowship/pyrite2/docs/sources/documentation.md

 ### Feature Importance

-Sibyl provides a way to further explore the anomalous instances in a dataset, through supplying a list of features, and feature-pairs, that contribute the most in its anomaly score and thus gain insights on why an instance was classified as an anomaly.
+Pyrite provides a way to further explore the anomalous instances in a dataset, through supplying a list of features, and feature-pairs, that contribute the most in its anomaly score and thus gain insights on why an instance was classified as an anomaly.

 - __get_feature_importance__(single_instance)
     - __Arguments__: